 La Porte Noire

 A recent discovery, La Porte Noire occupies a red brick cellar, down the hill from Sablon.
-The bar’s entrance is quite imposing, as it is literally a black door behind an iron grate.
+This Brussels’ beer bar’s entrance is quite imposing, as it is literally a black door behind an iron grate.
 The bar isn’t visible until you descend the stairs and enter the cellar.